bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:22:30

-Apparently, like if you have a simple idea and it looks obviously correct and you try to secure and you try to really prove it secure, it can turn out that there are actually some subtle problems with it.
+Apparently, if you have a simple idea and it looks obviously correct and you try to secure and you try to really prove it secure, it can turn out that there are actually some subtle problems with it.

 Speaker 0: 00:22:43

 Interactive aggregate signature scheme, we now know how to do that.
 So we can take MuSig1, MuSig2, those can be turned into an aggregate signature scheme if needed.
-And so that is something that could be used for say cross-input aggregation, but only under the condition that all the input signers are collaborating.
+And so that is something that could be used for, say, cross-input aggregation, but only under the condition that all the input signers are collaborating.
-And usually that is the case, usually there's just one party involved, but say in a CoinJoin transaction there are multiple participants, so if such a scheme were to be deployed and you have a CoinJoin then of course CoinJoins are at the same time the strongest motivation for wanting something like cross-input signature aggregation, I think.
+And usually that is the case, usually there's just one party involved, but, say, in a CoinJoin transaction, there are multiple participants, so if such a scheme were to be deployed, and you have a CoinJoin, then of course CoinJoins are at the same time the strongest motivation for wanting something like cross-input signature aggregation, I think.
-Because think about it this way, every input in a Bitcoin transaction today has one signature.
+Because think about it this way: every input in a Bitcoin transaction today has one signature.
 In sort of a MuSig, Taproot world, they will in fact all have exactly one signature.
 That signature takes up some block space.
 But if we were to be using a cross-input signature aggregation scheme, there would just be one signature for the whole transaction.
 So those are cost savings.
-And it is a cost saving that, I shouldn't call it a CoinJoin, but like a PayJoin, where like, A wants to pay B and C wants to pay D, they can join these two transactions into A and C pay B and D.
+And it is a cost saving that, I shouldn't call it a CoinJoin, but like a PayJoin, where A wants to pay B and C wants to pay D, they can join these two transactions into A and C pay B and D.
 And interestingly, in a cross-input signature aggregation world, this aggregate transaction would be smaller than the sum of the individual ones because there's only one signature rather than two.

 Speaker 2: 00:24:31